thenewdarling/CurseOfStrahd/Wiki/NPCs of Interest/Baba Lysaga.md

 ![[Lysaga.png]]

-The party first heard about her in [[Session 34]], when arriving in town.
+The party first heard about her in [[Strahd Session 34]], when arriving in town.
 She lives in a hut that walks on chicken legs, and submerges into the lake.

 Her daughter [[Minerva]] was murdered in a witch hunt, and she retaliated by culling the town of [[Old Berez]], creating the false paradise of the new town.
 She, however, never leaves [[Old Berez]].